 The Company received the proceeds from the draw of the first tranche of the EIB Loan on February 17, 2022.
-In connection therewith, EIB received 351,036 EIB Warrants, at an exercise price of DKK 1 per warrant, which vested immediately, pursuant to the terms of a separate warrant agreement, or the EIB Warrant Agreement.
-The warrants are exercisable at any time after issuance either net in cash or through payment of the exercise price and receipt of shares.
+In connection therewith, EIB received 351,036 EIB Warrants, at an exercise price of DKK 1 per warrant, which vested immediately, pursuant to the terms of a separate warrant agreement, the EIB Warrant Agreement.
+The EIB Warrants are exercisable at any time after issuance either net in cash or through payment of the exercise price and receipt of shares.
 Therefore, the warrant liability is recognized in full upon issuance.
-The liability is measured initially at its fair value, and is subsequently remeasured at the present value of the redemption amount.
+The liability is measured initially at its fair value and is subsequently remeasured at the present value of the redemption amount.
+The liability is classified in level 1 of the fair value hierarchy.
 Due to the fact that the exercise price is insignificant compared to the share price, there is virtually no time value.
 Consequently, the present value of the redemption amount is equal to the current share price.